AKASHAorg/akasha-core/libs/hooks/README.md

 Subscribe to changes in the application's authentication state, trigger login and logout actions, and access logged user's profile information

-> The useAkashaStore hook utilizes React's `useSyncExternalStore` hook to subscribe to a singleton instance of the `AuthenticationStore` class (under the hood), ensuring that the subscribing component automatically re-renders when the authentication state changes.
-The AuthenticationStore handles the logic for managing user authentication, by providing methods for logging in, logging out, restoring sessions, subscribing to state changes, and getting the current authentication state.
-Its static method `getInstance` ensures that only one instance of the AuthenticationStore exists (creates a new instance, if none exists).
+> The useAkashaStore hook provides access to the authentication state and authenticated user profile.
+It subscribes to AuthenticationStore via React’s useSyncExternalStore, ensuring components update when authentication state changes.
+The AuthenticationStore manages authentication logic, including login, logout, session state, and authentication state updates.

 **Example usage**